Over the years, I have tutored many students in math and science. I have learned how to make a sometimes complex subject into something fun & simple.

 Since I made the decision to learn the math, I have excelled in the subject ever since.
 This resulted in my peers and family asking me for help in math & science for over 25 years.
 During my undergraduate studies, I made A's in all my mathematics courses and was invited to join the Math Honor Society.

-I enjoy helping others understand math & science, whether it' s simple mathematics like addition and subtraction or more complex subjects like calculus and physics.
+I enjoy helping others understand math and science, whether it's simple mathematics like addition and subtraction or more complex subjects like calculus and physics.
 I have helped a number of students who were struggling in math & science succeed in these areas to drastically improve their grades.

 My schedule is pretty flexible and I look forward to meeting with you.